badrelmers/RefrEnv/README.md

     use can use the following variables to change some behaviours:

-    RefrEnv_StrictRefresh=yes   Strict mode (secure refresh). this prevent refreshing a variable if it is already defined in the actual bash session.
+    RefrEnv_StrictRefresh=yes   Strict mode (secure refresh). this prevent refreshing a variable if it is already defined in the actual bash/zsh session.
                                 The PATH will be refreshed.

-    RefrEnv_ResetPath=yes       Reset the actual PATH inside bash, then refresh it with a new PATH. this will delete any PATH added by the script who called RefrEnv. it is equivalent to running a new bash session.
+    RefrEnv_ResetPath=yes       Reset the actual PATH inside bash/zsh, then refresh it with a new PATH. this will delete any PATH added by the script who called RefrEnv. it is equivalent to running a new bash/zsh session.

     RefrEnv_debug=yes           Debug what this script do.
 The folder containing the files used to set the variables will be open, then see